karthik/life-hacks/usethis.md

 - [Things](https://culturedcode.com/things/)
 	- *I’ve used it for a very long time and it is my second brain for tasks.
 It doesn’t allow for collaboration (which is a deal breaker for many) but for solo use, it is lovely.*
 - [Hazel](https://www.noodlesoft.com/)
 	- *A tool that runs in the background and automatically cleans up folders.
 I’ve used this for over a decade and often forget that it still runs silently behind the scenes.
-It can clean up your downloads folder, delete old install binaries, organize your Desktop, and so much more via custom recipes.*
+It can clean up your downloads folder, delete old install binaries, organize your Desktop, and so much more via custom recipes. e.g. If there is a file in my Desktop that I haven’t opened in two weeks, move it to my archives and put it in a folder called year-month.
+If I have an academic pdf in my Downloads folder that I haven’t opened in a while, move it to a folder called academic-pdfs*
 - [Pop Clip](https://www.popclip.app/)
 	- *A popover menu that appears anytime you select any text.
 It’s great to search directly on a particular site, word counts a block of text, dictionary search, fill the screen, and so much more via [extensions](https://www.popclip.app/extensions/).*
 - [Soulver](https://soulver.app/)
 	- *By far the best back-of-the-envelope calculator.
-I can build a budget in minutes compared to writing formulas in Excel or Google Sheets. e.g.* `140k USD + 14% overhead in AUD`
+I can build a budget in minutes compared to writing formulas in Excel or Google Sheets. e.g.* `140k USD + 14% overhead as AUD`
 - [Rectangle Pro](https://rectangleapp.com/pro)
 	- *Resize windows with keyboard shortcuts.*
 - [Bartender](https://www.macbartender.com/)
 	- *Keeps your menubar clutter-free.*
 - [Fuzzytime](https://marcusolovsson.com/fuzzytime/)
 	- The menubar clock feels a lot less intimidating.
-I get reminders for meetings so I don’t want to know the exact time.
+I get reminders for meetings so I don’t always want to know the exact time.
 - [Übersicht](https://tracesof.net/uebersicht/)
 	- This is a bit old school but I can use existing widgets (or write my own) and place lots of information directly onto my Desktop wallpaper.